UGentBiomath/COVID19-Model/data/README.md

 ##### Calibration data

 + `ERMG_temporary_unemployment.xlsx` contains the percentage temporary unemployed during the pandemic in different sectors.
 Data were converted in MS Excel from tab `Organisation of employees` in `/data/raw/economical/ermg-tables.xlsx`.
 Data for 'Consultancy/Engineering services' averaged and assigned to NACE 69-70.
 'Liberal professions' and 'Cleaning and security services' averaged and assigned to NACE 80-82.
 'Retail sales (food)'and 'Retail sales (non-food)' averaged and assigned to NACE 47.
 + `ERMG_revenue.xlsx` contains the self-reported revenue decline during the pandemic in different sectors.
 Data were converted in MS Excel from tab `Revenue impact current week` in `/data/raw/economical/ermg-tables.xlsx`.
 Data for 'Consultancy/Engineering services' averaged and assigned to NACE 69-70.
 'Liberal professions' and 'Cleaning and security services' averaged and assigned to NACE 80-82.
 'Retail sales (food)'and 'Retail sales (non-food)' averaged and assigned to NACE 47.
 + `NBB_synthetic_GDP.xlsx` contains the synthetic GDP curves for some NACE 64 sectors.
 Data converted in MS Excel from `data/raw/economical/NBB_synthetic_GDP.xlsx`.
++ `WoW Growths.xlsx` Contains on the datasheet `SECTORAL_GROWTHS_ABS` the absolute B2B demand per NACE 21 sector from 2008 to 2021.
+Contains on the datasheet `SECTORAL_GROWTHS_REL` the relative B2B demand per NACE 21 sector from 2008 to 2021, as compared per year/week with the average B2B demand of the three previous years.
+Contains on the datasheet `SECTORAL_GROWTHS_REL_100` the relative B2B demand per NACE 21 sector from 2008 to 2021, as compared per year/week with the average B2B demand of the three previous years.
+But, all values are normalised with the average of the first three observations in `SECTORAL_GROWTHS_REL` to make sure all timeseries start around 100%.
+Converted in MS Excel starting from the dataset of the same name in the raw data folder.

 #### mobility